adobe/aio-cli-plugin-aem-cloud-service-migration/config/README.md

 ```@yaml
 indexConverter:
-    # Absolute path to the jcr_root directory of the package containing the Ensure Index Definitions
+    # Path to the jcr_root directory of the package containing the Ensure Index Definitions
     # (please ignore if there are no Ensure Index Definitions)
     # eg. /Users/xyz/sampleCode/content/src/main/content/jcr_root
     ensureIndexDefinitionContentPackageJcrRootPath: "/Users/xyz/sampleCode/content/src/main/content/jcr_root"
+    # Path to the jcr_root directory of the package containing the Ensure Oak Index OSGI Configuration
+    # (please ignore if there are no Ensure Index Definitions)
+    # eg. /Users/xyz/sampleCode/CONFIG/src/main/content/jcr_root
+    ensureIndexDefinitionConfigPackageJcrRootPath: "/Users/xyz/sampleCode/CONFIG/src/main/content/jcr_root"
     # Version of AEM customer is on, used to determine the baseline index definitions
     aemVersion: 64
     # Path to the customer OAK Index Definition directory